cs1302uga/cs1302-gallery/README.md

    ```
    The `runLater` method ensures that the code in your `Runnable` implementation
    executes in the JavaFX Application Thread.
 Here is a more complete example
-   that combines this scenario with the one described in Q4 of this FAQ:
+   that combines this scenario with the one described in Q4 of this FAQ using the
+   [`runNow`](#runNow) method to create and start a daemon thread for the overall
+   task:
    ```java
    EventHandler<ActionEvent> handler = event -> {
        runNow(() -> {